cadenmarinozzi/OpenBeanieProject/README.md

 ## Installing packages

 First, make sure you install any packages by running `./install.sh` in the terminal.
+IF YOU ARE GETTING ERRORS, TRY RUNNING THESE COMMANDS IN THE TERMINAL: `npm install` and then `pip3 install -r requirements.txt`

 ## Running the code